-- Thymic aplasia due to failure to develop third and fourth pharyngeal pouches
+- Thymic aplasia due to failure to develop 3rd and 4th pharyngeal pouches

 Conductive and sensorineural hearing loss

-- Renal anomalies are found in up to 37 % of the patients
+- Renal anomalies (in up to 37% of patients)

 - Autoimmune diseases such as Graves disease and rheumatoid arthritis

-- Poor immunity due to reduced T cell
+- Poor immunity due to reduced T cells

-- Psychiatric disorders such as depression, bipolar disorder, attention deficit hyperactivity disorder (ADHD) and schizophrenia
+- Psychiatric disorders such as depression, bipolar disorder, ADHD, and schizophrenia

-Patients with DGS can be divided into 2 subtypes based on the degree of thymic hypoplasia and immunologic function :
+Patients with DiGeorge syndrome can be divided into two subtypes based on the degree of thymic hypoplasia and immunologic function.

-- It’s found in 1% only in patients with 22qDS where the thymus is completely absent causing severe combined immunodeficiency (SCID).
-Peripheral blood CD3+ T cells comprise less than 1-2 % of the circulating lymphocytes.
-T-cells in those patients have abnormal receptors (specifically, a restricted Vbeta TCR repertoire), which have defective function in vitro, causing extrathymic outgrowth of oligoclonal abnormally T-cells.
+Complete DiGeorge syndrome is found in only 1% of patients, where the thymus is completely absent, causing severe combined immunodeficiency.
+Peripheral blood CD3+ T cells make up less than 1%–2% of the circulating lymphocytes.
+T cells in those patients have abnormal receptors (specifically, a restricted Vbeta TCR repertoire), which have a defective function in vitro, causing extrathymic outgrowth of oligoclonal abnormally T-cells.

-- This form of the disease is considered fatal causing serious manifestations of recurrent infections, chronic diarrhea and failure to thrive, unless it was diagnosed early in early after birth and treated properly with thymic or bone marrow transplant.
+This form of the disease is considered fatal, as it causes serious manifestations of recurrent infections, chronic diarrhea, and failure to thrive unless it is diagnosed soon after birth and treated with thymic or bone marrow transplant.

-- Patients with partial DGS has a range of normal to immunodeficient T cell numbers.
-Infants with is this subtype has initially low number of T-cells, with subsequent slow rising of the level during the first year of life.
-Although the normal attrition of T cell numbers in patients with partial DGS is blunted, normal number of T-cells might be reached by adulthood as a result of proliferation of existing T-cells rather than the recovery of thymus.
+Patients with partial DiGeorge syndrome have a range of normal to immunodeficient T-cell numbers.
+Infants in this subtype initially have a low number of T cells, with a subsequent slow rising of this level during the first year of life.
+Although the normal attrition of T-cell numbers in patients with partial DiGeorge syndrome is blunted, a normal number of T cells may be reached by adulthood as a result of a proliferation of existing T cells, rather than recovery of the thymus.

-- Since those patients still have accepted number of T-cells in their circulation, they don’t usually suffer of severe life-threatening infections.
+Since those patients still have acceptable numbers of T cells in circulation, they do not usually suffer from severe, life-threatening infections.

-- Humoral immune deficiencies are commonly associated with this subtype, such as increased risk of IgA deficiency.
+Humoral immune deficiencies are commonly associated with this subtype, including an increased risk of IgA deficiency.

-Variations in the phenotypes of DiGeorge syndrome make the diagnosis difficult.
-Patients who have one or more deletion signs are more likely to have 22q11.2 deletion syndrome.
+Variations in the phenotypes of DiGeorge syndrome make diagnosis difficult.
+Patients who have one or more deletion signs are likely to have 22q11.2 deletion syndrome, however.

 Other lab work and procedures include: